ivytiongco/python-api-analysis/README.md

 Analyses are included throughout the WeatherPy.ipynb file in the WeatherPy folder in this repo.
 CSV of all retrieved data and a PNG image for each scatter plot are also included in the same folder.

 # Screenshots of VacationPy Output
+VacationPy.ipynb file is in the WeatherPy folder in this repo.

 Heatmap
 ![](screenshots/heatmap.png)